 Things to do during a layover

-While a layover at LaGuardia was once regarded as something of a punishment (and I personally used to spend as little time there as possible), the time spent between flights can now seem like a holiday within a holiday.
+While a layover at LaGuardia was once regarded as something of a punishment (and I personally used to spend as little time there as possible), the renovation has transformed the experience.
+The time spent between flights now can seem like a holiday within a holiday.

 The food options at LGA